Funemployment-Games/rpgproject/README.md

 NPCs
 * Basic NPC interaction - done
-* Animation - Not started
+* Animation - They now have support for walk/idle just like the player.
 * Ability to give repeating paths - todo
 * Ability for designer to script npc movements during events - todo